amitjangra9518/Blog-Management-API/README.md

 # 📄 API Documentation

-Interactive API documentation is available using:
+Interactive API documentation is available using Swagger.

-- Swagger UI
-- OpenAPI Specification

 After starting the application, open: